bulma-extensions/bulma-ribbon/README.md

-# :exclamation::exclamation::exclamation: Looking for new Maintainer :exclamation::exclamation::exclamation:
+# :exclamation: Looking for new contributors :exclamation:
 As you may have noticed, this package has not been updated for some time.

-I'm sorry, but unfortunately I'm not able to continue to maintain it, so I'm looking for someone who would like to take it over and maintain it.
-If you are interested, please contact me at wikiki@protonmail.com to discuss how to proceed.
+However, as of April 2025 some changes area afoot to recover all the bulma-extensions formerly coded by wikiki, to a useful state.
+If you are interested in bieng part of a group that maintains these compoments, please leave an Issue in the project you're most interested in, to that effect.

 # bulma-ribbon
 Bulma's extension to show a ribbon on boxes